YOU ARE HERE: zharth.net / Zharth's Music Log / Week 29 (Festival of Light)

 Thursday (2/07/08): Creedence Clearwater Revival - Long As I Can See The Light [Cosmo's Factory, 1970]

 Comments: To me it seems like CCR should be like the American version of the Rolling Stones, but they've never been quite as good to me as the Stones, for whatever reasons.
-John Fogerty's definitely got a distinctive voice, great for rock n roll, and the band has a lot of hit tracks that have lasted through the years.
+John Fogerty's definitely got a distinctive voice, great for rock 'n' roll, and the band has a lot of hit tracks that have lasted through the years.
 Still, something keeps them from being one of my favorite bands.
 Still good to hear a CCR tune every now and then, though.

 Friday (2/08/08): The Rolling Stones - Shine A Light [Exile On Main St, 1972]

 Comments: The penultimate track from what many consider to be the Stones' ultimate album.
 Although lacking in hit singlage compared to the Stones' other great albums of this period, Exile On Main St contains a lot of music, and the band manages to nail that raw and gritty roots sound, becoming what they for so long imitated and admired.
-"Make every song that you sing your favorite tune."
+"Make every song you sing your favorite tune."

 Saturday (2/09/08): Grand Funk Railroad - Shinin' On (Live) [Caught In The Act, 1975]

 Comments: The Grand Funk Railroad keeps that light shinin' on in one of their characteristic heavy and high-strung live performances.
-Grand Funk's live act embodies the true spirit of rock n roll; the band knows how to put on a good show, while not holding any of that primal energy back.
+Grand Funk's live act embodies the true spirit of rock 'n' roll; the band knows how to put on a good show, while not holding any of that primal energy back.

 Sunday (2/10/08): The Flesh Failures / Let The Sunshine In [Hair (Musical), 1979]